01 of 07

 After the ribs have been steaming in foil for 30 minutes, it is time to turn down the heat and unwrap the ribs.
 They should be mostly cooked at this point.
 Look for the rack of ribs to be more flexible.
 If you pick up the wrapped rack on the end, it should droop down.
 If you open the foil and the ribs are not browned completely, close up the foil and continue grilling for another 10 to 15 minutes.

 Once the ribs are ready to continue, set your grill temperature around 250 F/120 C, but definitely... not more than 265 F/130 C (the burning temperature of sugar).
 Place the ribs back in the same place to finish cooking.

 When smoking ribs, it is up to you whether to add sauce or not.
 However, with the gas grill method, it's ideal to use a good barbecue sauce.
 It adds authentic barbecue flavor to your ribs and adds to the surface texture of the meat.

 The secret to a good sticky rib is multiple coats of barbecue sauce.
 The best method is to sauce one side of the ribs, close the lid and cook for 5 minutes.
 Then open the lid, flip the ribs and sauce the other side.
 Do this for 30 minutes and you will have a heavy coating of barbecue sauce.

-Five minutes after you put on the last coat (at least 2 coats per side) take your ribs off, cut, and serve.
+Five minutes after you put on the last coat (and we recommend at least 2 coats per side) take your ribs off, cut, and serve.